djaney/theming-bundle/readme.md

 Else, The base theme will be used.

-The Child Theme can be dynamically passed in the in the service call.
+The Base theme is set in the service.yml while the Child is passed during the service call.

     src
     |-BaseThemeBundle/Resources/views/**.html.twig